bskinn/bskinn.github.io/_drafts/PyCon-2019-Recap.md

 Pretty straightforward!

 The mini-summit started up mid-morning, broke over lunch, and wrapped up in the early afternoon.
+Paul Ganssle {% include tw.html user="pganssle" %}
+led most (all?) of the summit, ceding the floor to domain experts as relevant.
 Requests for topics to discuss had been solicited through a [discuss.python.org](https://discuss.python.org/t/packaging-mini-summit-pycon-us-2019-topic-suggestions/1534) post, with priority decided based on the combined number of likes on each topic at the discuss.python post plus the number of in-person 'in favor' votes.
 The following topics